tuttiamore/tuttiamore/README.md

 ### Glad to see you here!
 - I'm a full-stack web developer currently living in Leipzig, Germany.
 Passionate about coding, data science, psychology and dolce vita 👨‍💻💙🍕

-- After starting my coding journey with R, I have recently graduated from [WBS Coding School](https://www.wbscodingschool.com/), diving deep into the MERN stack and related technologies ⚡
+- After starting my coding journey with R, I recently graduated from [WBS Coding School](https://www.wbscodingschool.com/), gaining proficiency in applying the MERN stack and related technologies ⚡

 - FYI: Having worked 6+ years in science, I can not only craft tailored web apps for you, but also help you with the statistical analyses of your data 📈